mxstbr/mxstbr.github.io/_posts/2016-01-11-npm-commands.md

 > Note: Please don't forget to add a [version range](https://docs.npmjs.com/misc/semver) so breaking changes in Mocha won't mess with your setup.

-Now, when developers run `npm install` (which is part of every initial setup anyway), they have Mocha installed.
+Now, when developers enter `$ npm install` (which is part of every initial setup) into the terminal, they have Mocha installed.
 The problem is that it isn't globally installed, so entering `$ mocha *.test.js` into the terminal will give you an `/usr/local/bin/mocha: No such file or directory` error.

 We can work around this by adding a `test` script to your `package.json`.
 Since npm scripts add the `node_modules` folder to the `PATH`, we have access to the `mocha` command from there even though it isn't globally installed!